Entertainment One Logo

 Entertainment One Symbol

 The main distinguishing mark of the Canadian company is its name.
-The designers tried to make its graphical representation simple and memorable, for which they used negative space: the word “One” is formed by empty spaces inside a blue geometric shape.
+The designers tried to make its graphical representation simple and memorable, using negative space: the word “One” is formed by empty spaces inside a blue geometric shape.

 The font chosen by the logo’s creators shares similarities with Circe Bold by ParaType and Averta Standard Bold by Kostas Bartsokas.
 It is a bold grotesque with rounded glyphs of an unusual shape.
 There are only two colors: white and light blue (shade # 009CDB).